mosuke5/hugo-blog.mosuke.tech/README.md

 # hugo file of blog.mosuke.tech
 This is the blog.mosuke.tech's hugo repository.
-When pushing this repository, execute wercker ci/cd and deploy to 'mosuke5-lab/mosuke5-lab.github.io'.
+When pushing this repository, execute wercker ci/cd processes and deploy to 'mosuke5-lab/mosuke5-lab.github.io'.

 Following are ci/cd steps.